Muazzeem/e-commarce/README.md

 Clone or download this repository and open it in your editor of choice.
 In a terminal (mac/linux) or windows terminal, run the following command in the base directory of this project

 ```
-virtualenv env
+virtualenv venv
 ```

-That will create a new folder `env` in your project directory.
+That will create a new folder `venv` in your project directory.
 Next activate it with this command on mac/linux:

 ```
 source env/bin/active